 CFDs allow traders to trade price movements without actually owning the underlying asset.
 By not owning the underlying asset, CFD traders can avoid some of the disadvantages and costs of traditional trading.

 So, how exactly does this contract work?
 Essentially, profit and loss are calculated by looking at the difference in price between when a contract is entered and when it is exited.
 That means that the broker – or ‘seller’ – who enters into this contract with you will pay you the difference between the price at the beginning of the contract and the price at the end.
 If a loss is made, the trader – “buyer” – will pay the broker the difference.

 The key calculation to work out your profit or loss is: the difference between the price at which you enter and the price when you exit, multiplied by your number of CFD units.
 CFDs are available across a huge range of markets.
-With FXTM for example, CFD traders can choose from CFDs on shares, indices, commodities and cryptocurrencies, and enjoy several advantages over trading these instruments directly.
+With FXTM for example, CFD traders can choose from CFDs on shares, indices, commodities and enjoy several advantages over trading these instruments directly.
 To find out more about the individual CFDs on offer, you can visit FXTM’s detailed contract specifications page.

 Find out about the advantages of trading CFDs in our video:

 Trading CFDs with an experienced broker is a simple process.
 Once you have opened your trading account, you’re just a few steps away from selecting your instrument and starting to trade.
 Don’t forget – you can always try out your CFD trading preferences using a Demo account to ensure you’re comfortable with your chosen instrument before you enter the live markets.